What to eat Costa Rica? culinary specialties and gastronomy

 What's very local What's very local Costa Rica

-In Costa Rica, it is customary to have "ladies' nights" a popular practice that guarantees ladies free entry to clubs and free drinks.
-For the aperitif, nothing better than a cocktail at sunset!
+In Costa Rica, it's customary to have "ladies' nights", a popular practice that guarantees ladies free entry to clubs and free drinks.
+For an aperitif, there's nothing better than a cocktail at sunset!

 Smokers Smokers Costa Rica